 Links to quiz answers will be posted below.

-The final will be in our regular classroom (GC-279B) at the officially scheduled time: Tuesday, April 23, at 5pm.
+The final will be in a different room, PC-213, at the officially scheduled time: Tuesday, April 23, at 5pm.
 It will be comprehensive.
 The final counts for 30% of your course grade.

 The final will likely consist of approximately 35 multiple choice questions.